hotwax/oms-documentation/documents/store-operations/fulfillment/fulfillment-app-update.md

 ## Kit Products Visibility

-The new user interface improves handling of orders with kit products.
+The new user interface improves the handling of orders with kit products.
 The enhanced app provides clear identification and management of kit products within the order view.

 ### Identifying Kit Products:
 - **Kit Labels:** Kit items now display a `Kit Label` next to their identifiers in the order view.
 This visual cue helps store associates quickly recognize items that are part of a kit.
 - **Options Icon:** Click the `Options Icon` next to the kit label to view all items included in the kit.
-This feature is particularly useful for store associates when a customer orders multiple kit products in one order, enabling them to easily identify which items belong to each kit.
+This feature is particularly useful for store associates when a customer orders multiple kit products in one order, enabling them to identify which items belong to each kit easily.

 ### Managing Kit Products: